 You may also receive e-mails from your professor.
 All e-mail communication will be sent to your Hostos e-mail (email@example.com).
 If you DO NOT know your username or password, use the Student Email Lookup Tool.

 Hostos Community College implements online instruction in two modalities:

 Hybrid courses are a mix of online learning and classroom instruction; students meet in a classroom less frequently than they would for a traditional face-to-face class; many hybrid courses meet approximately once a week in a classroom.
 Students are expected to complete anywhere from 33% to 67% of their coursework online, and are typically expected to access Blackboard to review additional content that is not covered during their time in a classroom.
 All in-person and synchronous online class meeting times must be listed in the schedule of classes for students.

-Asynchronous courses are completely online; all instruction, content and assignments are presented on Blackboard.
+Asynchronous courses are fully online; all instruction, content and assignments are presented on Blackboard.
 All coursework and tests must be completed or submitted online.
 (The only exception is when an instructor requests students to be present for exams on campus.
 Students will receive written directions from the instructor.)

 The interaction between the instructor and the students, as well as between students, occurs mainly through writing, reading of posts and participating in online discussions.
 For this reason, asynchronous courses require writing and reading time in addition to the completion of assignments, required readings, and projects.
 Lectures may be presented online in text and some courses require students to participate in a discussion forum.
 Online students need to be able to express themselves effectively in writing, and must have a sense of self-advocacy when they encounter issues that stand in the way of progressing through the course.